ron-kit/colordle-visualizer/README.md

-# Colordle 3D Guess Cube
+# Colordle Visualiser

-A Chrome/Edge/Brave extension that adds a slide-out panel to colordle.ryantanen.com showing all your guesses as colored spheres floating inside a rotatable, zoomable 3D RGB cube (axes = Red, Green, Blue, each 0–255).
+A browser extension that adds a panel to [Colordle](colordle.ryantanen.com) showing all your guesses as colored spheres floating inside a rotatable & zoomable 3D RGB cube (axes = Red, Green, Blue, each 0–255).

-## Install (unpacked, ~30 seconds)
+## Installation

-1. Unzip this folder somewhere permanent (don't delete it afterward — Chrome loads the extension directly from these files).
+1. Download and unzip this project
-2. Open `chrome://extensions` (or `edge://extensions`, `brave://extensions`).
+2. Open `chrome://extensions`
 3. Turn on **Developer mode** (top-right toggle).
 4. Click **Load unpacked** and select the `colordle-3d` folder.
-5. Go to https://colordle.ryantanen.com/ (reload the page if it was already open).
+5. Go to [colordle](https://colordle.ryantanen.com/) (reload the page if it was already open)

 You should see a small **"3D Guesses"** pill button in the bottom-right corner.